 For those who don’t know our beautiful State of New Jersey, our whimsical logo combines the icon of a film projector with one of the state’s most other recognizable icons, our coveted Jersey Tomatoes.
 It may be a strange choice to incorporate in our graphics, but it pretty much says a lot about our commitment to contribute to the next crop of brilliant filmmakers here in “The Garden State” and throughout the world.
 After all, it is here the whole industry has its roots, from Edison’s very first motion picture camera, to the 49 motion picture studios once located in Ft.
 Lee to the hundreds of award winning films shot in this state every year.
 In their honor, we celebrate all that is homegrown with a bit of tongue and cheek as a reflection of our personality.
 We hope you like it and will join our crusade to bring the very best of independent film making to our great state.

 The artistic philosophy of the Garden State Film Festival is rooted in the celebration of the independent film genre and the creation of a forum where local and other independent filmmakers can exhibit their work.
 It was also created to pay tribute to New Jersey’s legacy as the birthplace of the American filmmaking industry in Thomas Edison’s Menlo Park laboratories where he invented the first film cameras and projectors, to Fort Lee, where the original studios were founded.
 Our event provides novice and aspiring filmmakers, actors, and others interested in careers in the film business, the opportunity to meet and network with industry professionals in an atmosphere conducive to learning and mentoring.
-Further, we are happy to present each spring in Asbury Park and to serve as an added engine for the city’s vitality through arts, commerce and culture.
+Further, we are happy to present each spring in Asbury Park and Cranford to serve as an added engine for the states’s vitality through arts, commerce and culture.